Without Sky: Social Media and the End of Reality

 • Blockchain Capital, as an operating company, has asserted that it has cut ties with Pierce.
 Assuming that is true — and there is no reason to believe it is not — we tried to confirm whether Pierce has any remaining interests in Blockchain's various investment vehicles, but did not receive a response.
 However, the company's clearly stated pro-crypto views are well-aligned with statements made by Pierce, Dorsey, Bukele, Bannon, and Adams.
 Stakeholders in Bluesky should be aware of Blockchain Capital's orientation on this topic.

 • Kirill Dorofeev, a Moscow-based startup entrepreneur, has claimed to be a Managing Director at Blockchain Capital LLC, starting in 2018.
 This person, who has spent time in the California startup ecosystem, has also claimed a connection to VKontakte, Russia's state-sanctioned social network.
-Complicating matters further, they use a picture of actor Kyle MacLachlan as their profile picture, which is related to their interest in director David Lynch's practice of Transcendental Meditation.
+Complicating matters further, they use a photo of actor Kyle MacLachlan as their profile picture, which is related to their interest in director David Lynch's practice of Transcendental Meditation.
 Given the possibility that this person may at some point have been involved in one of Blockchain's many investment funds (or may still be), we reached out to Blockchain co-founder Bret Stephens to confirm or deny, without reply.
 Jay Graber, CEO of Bluesky, did say that she had not heard of this person.
 We have not yet been able to reach Mr. Dorofeev.

 • Much of Bluesky's initial 2023 user base came from people connected to the "PostRat" internet subculture.
 Those familiar with the so-called TESCREAL ideologies may be familiar with "Rationalist" and "Effective Altruist" networks.
 "PostRat" indicates an origin within those communities.
 However, many people in this network (also called TPOT, or "that part of Twitter") have since moved on from Bluesky and represent a much smaller presence proportionally, as Bluesky has grown significantly.